A radical plan for reclaiming our toxic reality through understanding the human mind

 “I want to start from scratch.
 I want to start thinking about things in a way that is a little bit more focused and clear-headed,” she says.
 “Once you’re able to see through the reality bubble, that is.”

-Listen to David Corn interview Ziya Tong on the latest episode of the Mother Jones Podcast, below:
+Listen to David Corn interview Ziya Tong on the latest episode of the Mother Jones Podcast:

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.